 Does progress take time?
 Yes.
 But therapy with me is designed for you and your child to start focusing on solutions, and see small successes turn into big ones.

-I have 8 years of experience doing therapy with children ages 2-17 who were working toward their positive path to change.
-The challenges I most frequently treat are:
+I have over 8 years of experience working with children and teens.
+The challenges I most frequently treat are teens with:

-Every child is different and my philosophy is that your child has unique strengths that make up who he or she is.
-Those are the strengths we build upon to help your child make behavioral changes.
+Every child is different and my philosophy is that your daughter has unique strengths that make up who she is.
+Those are the strengths we build upon to help your child make changes.
 I am here to partner with you to help your child grow, develop, and thrive.